tbensky/Prolog-CLP/README.md

 [1,1,1,1,1,1,1,1,6]
 ```

 We can see that Prolog is just counting up one by one.
-Further, all of these guesses are obviously impossible, since reindeer cannot share a position in line.
+It's waiting for a case to come up that satisfies the ordering rules.
+Further, all of these guesses are obviously wrong for an answer to this, since reindeer cannot share a position in line.
 The code is short and direct, but the search stategy is awful.

 ### Second attempt: smarter domain choosing

-In this next attempt, we'll dispense with the short code and choose the domain more wisely.
+In this next attempt, we'll dispense with the short code and work to choose the domain more wisely.

-For example, since the Blizten/Cupid requirement is so simple in `Blitzen > Cupid`, why not first choose values for these two, then immediately check this requirement?
+For example, since the Blizten/Cupid requirement is so simple in `Blitzen > Cupid`, why not first choose ordering values for these two, then immediately check that this requirement holds?
 Wont't this immediately exclude all search paths that do not have `Blitzen > Cupid`?

-Likewise, the Rudolph/Prancer condition is simple in `Rudolph > Prancer`.
-So we'll choose values for these two next, and even do something else: let's be sure that all values chosen to this point are not equal (again since reindeer cannot share a position in line).
+Likewise, the Rudolph/Prancer condition is also simple in `Rudolph > Prancer`.
+So we'll choose values for these two next, and even do something else: let's be sure that all values chosen for all reindeer at this point (Blizten, Cupid, Rudolph, and Prancer) are not equal (again since reindeer cannot share a position in line).
+This again will narrow the search space.
 We'll do this to start our search:

 ```prolog
         order(Blitzen),